 This new power line will connect to our Tantallon station, located north of Tantallon, Saskatchewan and runs to the Saskatchewan–Manitoba border.
 Manitoba Hydro will build and manage a power line from this connecting point, which will run to the Birtle south station, located south of Birtle, Manitoba.

 To help us manage the demand on our power system and meet our customer’s needs, we’re bringing in clean power from Manitoba Hydro.
-Bringing in this renewable energy source will help us reach our goal of reducing our emissions by 40 per cent by 2030 from 2005 levels.
+Bringing in this renewable energy source will help us reach our goal of reducing our emissions by at least 50% by 2030 from 2005 levels.

 There are lots of considerations when building a new power line.

 - First Nations and Metis communities to protect Aboriginal rights and interests

 - Residents and landowners to reduce the impact on agricultural, business or recreational land

 Respecting the Local Environment

 We usually plan the line construction in dry and frozen conditions.
 This helps to reduce our construction and environmental footprints.
 When needed, we plan the line construction in more than one winter construction seasons.
 For this project we constructed in 2 winter seasons.
 This also helped us avoid disturbing breeding periods and stay away from sensitive animals and plants in this area.
 This also helped us stay away during seeding and harvesting seasons.